 Transport Your Food Safely

 You are allowed one carry-on item and one personal item on most flights.
 This includes any kind of cooler or food tote you wish to bring.

+If you want to keep food cold for several hours, use bags of frozen vegetables as ice pack substitutes.
 You can also freeze water in 100 milliliter containers and use the containers of ice to keep your food cold.
 Yoplait's GoGurt comes in 2.25 ounce tubes; you can freeze them and keep your food and the GoGurt yogurt cold at the same time.

 Consider Your Fellow Passengers' Comfort and Safety

 Take your fellow passengers into account when planning your menu.
 While tree nuts (almonds, walnuts, cashews) and peanuts are excellent portable snacks, many people are quite allergic to one or both types of nuts.
 Even the dust from a packet of nuts can trigger a potentially deadly reaction.
-Eat your nuts and trail mix in the airport rather than in the aircraft.
+Eat your nuts and trail mix in the airport rather than on the plane.
 If you must bring food items that contain nuts, ask your fellow passengers about nut allergies before opening the package and wipe down your tray table with a wet towel after eating.